crockpotveggies/kafka-streams-machine-learning-examples/readme.md

 ##### The following examples are already available including unit tests:

-* Deployment of a H2O GBM model to a Kafka Streams application for prediction of flight delays
-* Deployment of a H2O Deep Learning model to a Kafka Streams application for prediction of flight delays
-* Deployment of a pre-built TensorFlow CNN model for image recognition
+* Deployment of a pre-built Keras MLP model for IRIS classification
 * Deployment of a DL4J model to predict the species of Iris flowers
-* Deployment of a Keras model (trained with TensorFlow backend) using the Import Model API from DeepLearning4J

 **More sophisticated use cases around Kafka Streams and other technologies will be added over time in this or related Github project.
 Some ideas**: